 For most essays you should have an introduction, a main body and a conclusion.
 You will be give a maximum word count (usually between 2000-4000 words) and you must stay within this to avoid penalties.
 Your introduction and conclusion should each be approximately 10% of the word count.

 Essays do not usually have subheadings though these may be acceptable for longer essays in some disciplines.
-Again, depending on your discipline, you may be asked to illustrate them with images but this is usually made clear in the assignment instructions.
+They are usually text-only, i.e. do not contain images, but again, in some disciplines illustrations may be acceptable.
+This is usually made clear in the assignment instructions.
 Always check your module handbook on Canvas and your lecturer if you are unsure.

 Essays should end with a reference list which is an alphabetised or numbered list of all of the information sources you have used within the essay.
 The list of references is not included in the word count.

 Reports are one of the most common assignment types in science disciplines but are used extensively in some other disciplines such as business too.